 Basement Access Points

-These areas also connect to interior wall voids, making them ideal routes for worker ants searching for food.
+These areas connect to wall voids, making them ideal routes for worker ants looking for food.
 Regular inspection of basement entry points helps identify early signs of an ant problem.

 What Attracts Ants Once They’re Inside

-Finding the entry route explains how ants enter a home, but indoor conditions determine whether they stay.
+Entry points explain how ants get inside, but indoor conditions determine if they stay.

 Food Residue on Countertops

-Crumbs, spills, and sticky residues on countertops quickly attract ants.
-Odorous house ants, pavement ants, and fire ants are especially drawn to sugary foods.
+Crumbs, spills, and sticky residue on countertops attract ants.
+Odorous house ants, pavement ants, and fire ants actively seek out sugary foods.

 Once a worker ant finds a food source, it leaves a pheromone trail leading back to the ant colony.
 Other worker ants follow this trail, forming visible ant trails across floors or countertops.